sshaw/markdown_usage/README.md

 MarkdownUsage.print(:source => "README", :sections => "Usage")
 ```

-This will look for a file name `README.md` or `README.markdown` in your project's root directory.
+This will look for a file named `README.md` or `README.markdown` in your project's root directory.

 Multiple sections can be extracted: